bclover/real-world-functional-programming-book/gitbook/part5/tacit_programming.md

 ### isEqual

 Almost all operators in JavaScript have equivalent pure function versions of them in lodash/fp.
-Operators work well and should not be avoided, but they do not compose as well as functions do.
+Operators work well and should used, but they do not compose as well as functions do.
 The `isEqual` is like `===`, just a function.
 We can replace the `thing === 'human'` with `isEqual`:

 ```javascript
 // point style